chrissearle/spring-twitter/README.markdown

 Active can be TRUE or FALSE.
 FALSE should disable most calls to twitter - but - not the actual twitter object initialization.
 This is to allow temporarily disabling posting of updates etc when testing.

+## History

+This module originally started as part of the twitter photo challenge app http://github.com/chrissearle/twphch - and the original methods reflect the needs of that app.
+More may well be added at a later date ;)

 ## References

 * Twitter4j: http://twitter4j.org/